linuxfandudeguy/dev.js/README.md

 We also now have a TS editor! :D
 [Visit it here!](https://devjs-ruby.vercel.app/tseditor.html)

-We also now have desktop support!:D
+We also now have desktop support! :D

 ## Live Demo